-I like people - young and old, but my rescue prefers to adopt us rescues to families with children ten years and older, not little ones.
-I’m a sweet girl who wants to please my humans any way I can.
+I like people - young and old, but my rescue prefers to adopt us rescues to families with children six years and older, not little ones.
+I’m a sweet boy who wants to please my humans any way I can.
 My all-time favourite things in the world are to be scratched behind my ears and having my belly rubbed.
-I am housebroken, crate trained, and learn commands quickly and with a firm, gentle owner, I could learn all the neat things that you want in a dog – walking on a leash, not being afraid of being left alone, and being part of a loving family.
+I am sorry that I’m not housebroken but I am just a baby, after all.
+Since my rescue, I have lived in kennels, but I learn commands quickly and with a firm, gentle owner, I could learn all the neat things that you want in a dog – housebreaking, walking on a leash, and snuggling real close.
 Remember that I am to be a house dog.
-My adoption fee is $150.

-I know I would enjoy an active, loving family whether it’s a single person or a family with older children as long as they would spoil me and make me part of their lives forever.
-A dog buddy would be great but not essential.
+I know I would enjoy an active, loving family whether it’s a single person or a family with older children, as long as they would spoil me and make me part of their lives forever.
 Now my rescuers asked me to make sure that you read the following before you ask to adopt me.

 For more information on our pets, please contact Louise Vande Wiele at 615 500 3164, or at LouiseVdeW@gmail.com.
 We will respond as quickly as possible.
 Meanwhile, please read the following so that you are aware of, and agree with, our process before asking to adopt one of our rescues.

 Anyone wanting to adopt a dog from the RARFS is required to fill out an adoption application, provide references, sign an adoption contract, agree to a home visit, and finally to pay an adoption fee.
 Once the application is received, references checked, and a home visit completed, and everything is satisfactory, families can take their new family member home.
 Families who rent must provide a letter from their landlord stating that they are allowed to have a dog, and listing any size or breed restriction.